+Recurring Mode:

-Recurring Mode: Specify the DST configuration in recurring mode.
+Specify the DST configuration in recurring mode.
 This configuration is recurring in use.

-Offset: Specify the time adding in minutes when Daylight Saving Time comes.
-Start/End Time: Select starting time and ending time of Daylight Saving Time.
-Date Mode: Specify the DST configuration in Date mode.
+- Offset: Specify the time adding in minutes when Daylight Saving Time comes. - Start/End Time: Select starting time and ending time of Daylight Saving Time.

+Date Mode:

+Specify the DST configuration in Date mode.
 This configuration is one-off in use.

-Offset: Specify the time adding in minutes when Daylight Saving Time comes.
-Start/End Time: Select starting time and ending time of Daylight Saving Time.
+- Offset: Specify the time adding in minutes when Daylight Saving Time comes. - Start/End Time: Select starting time and ending time of Daylight Saving Time.

-- 1. When disable the DST, the predefined mode, recurring mode and date mode cannot be configured. - 2.
-When enable the DST, the default daylight saving time is of European in predefined mode.
+- When the DST is disabled, the predefined mode, recurring mode and date mode cannot be - 2.
+When the DST is enabled, the default daylight saving time is of European in predefined mode.